-Many of today's most successful woodwind players began their careers at Berklee, including Richie Cole, Donald Harrison, Pat LaBarbera, Joe Lovano, Eric Marienthal, Donny McCaslin, Ralph Moore, Greg Osby, Bill Pierce, and Ernie Watts.
+Many of today's most successful woodwind players began their careers at Berklee, including Mindi Abair, Melissa Aldana, Seamus Blake, Melvin Butler, Anat Cohen, Mark Gross, Antonio Hart, Donald Harrison, Javon Jackson, Godwin Louis, Joe Lovano, Rudresh Mahanthappa, Branford Marsalis, Hailey Niswanger, Bill Pierce, Mark Turner, and Ernie Watts.

 They came to Berklee because of who we are: the world's largest independent music school and the premier institution for the study of today's music.

 The Woodwind Department at Berklee offers the most comprehensive woodwind education you'll find anywhere.
-We provide individualized instruction in:
+We provide individualized instruction in the following:

-…allowing you to choose any of these as your principal instrument.
-You can also choose to study multiple instruments as a woodwind prinicipal.
+This allows you to choose any of these as your principal instrument.
+You can also choose to study multiple instruments as a woodwind principal.
 We offer you professional faculty who specialize in each of these disciplines, course work specifically designed to enhance your abilities, and abundant playing opportunities.